home-assistant/home-assistant.io/source/_integrations/rfxtrx.markdown

 ## Supported protocols

 Not all protocols as advertised are enabled on the initial setup of your transceiver.
 Enabling all protocols is not recommended either.

-Your 433.92 product not showing in the logs?
-Visit the RFXtrx website to [download RFXmgmr](http://www.rfxcom.com/epages/78165469.sf/en_GB/?ViewObjectPath=%2FShops%2F78165469%2FCategories%2FDownloads) and enable the required protocol.
+If your 433.92 product is not showing in the logs, you may need to enable additional protocols.
+You can do this by configuring the device itself using [RFXmgmr](http://www.rfxcom.com/epages/78165469.sf/en_GB/?ViewObjectPath=%2FShops%2F78165469%2FCategories%2FDownloads) to enable the required protocol, or you can configure the device in Home Assistant by configuring the [Protocols](#protocols).

 ## ser2net